TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

-When needing to make updates to the crossref data for a previously-uploaded issue, e.g., we got the url wrong: cp dir3.uploaded/tbNNN/issue{,-corr`date +%Y%m%d`}.xml edit the new issue-corr*.xml as needed; update timestamp values for affected records, and for the whole upload. unchanged records must be removed from the file, else crossref will
+When needing to make updates to the crossref data for a previously-uploaded issue, e.g., we got the url wrong: cp dir3.uploaded/tbNNN/issue{,-corr`date +%Y%m%d`}.xml The metadata and issue-as-a-whole stuff at the top stays,
+    except that the <timestamp> values must be updated.
+  Unchanged <journal_article>s must be removed from the file, else
+    crossref will fail to do any updates (though their process reports "success" on the changed records, sigh).
+  For the changed <journal_article>s, update the timestamp as well as
+    whatever the actual corrections are.

-    fail to do any updates (though their process reports "success" on the changed records, sigh). in Makefile, change the xml_output assignment to the issue-corr.xml file. make upload-test if ok, make upload-real
+in Makefile, change the xml_output assignment to the issue-corr.xml file. make upload-test if ok, make upload-real